USEPA/CMAQ/UTIL/chemmech/README.md

 * Data lines can wrap around (i.e., entries can be continued on a subsequent line after a hard return).
 * Lines beginning with an exclamation point contain a comment line.
 * Data lines cannot contain a comment line.
-* Text enclosed by {} or () contain comments within a data line.
+* Text enclosed by _{}_ or _()_ contain comments within a data line.

 ### Defining Elements. <a name="Defining Elements"></a>

 1. Species Types and Naming Rules.
     1. Constants species whose names and volume mixing ratio are fixed.
 Names include M (any molecule in the atmosphere), O2 (oxygen), CH4 (methane), H2 (hydrogen), N2 (nitrogen), and H2O (water vapor).
 Reactions use constant species to calculate rate constants by including them as reactants.
 Their names cannot be used to represent other species.
-    2. Model species are produced or destroyed by the mechanisms reactions.
+    2. Model species are produced or destroyed by the mechanism's reactions.
 Species namelist define them.
 Their names satisfy the below rules.
         1. Do not contain blanks and can be up to 16 characters long.
 However, the maximum length is recommended to equal 13 if the mechanism is to be used in the DDM version of the CMAQ model.
         2. Must begin with an alphabetic character but may contain any alphanumeric character (i.e., "A-Z," "a-z," and "0-9") or the characters ":" and "\_" after the first position.
         3. Changing case changes the species so NO2 and no2 represent two different model species.